SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 when it is used by other source files within the same module.

-If you create a ``TrackedString`` instance and modify its string value a few times, you can see the ``numberOfEdits`` property value change to match the number of modifications
+If you create a ``TrackedString`` instance and modify its string value a few times, you can see the ``numberOfEdits`` property value change to match the number of modifications:

 .. testcode:: reducedSetterScope